healthonrails/annolid/README.md

 }
 ```

-# Other open-access pre-prints related to Annolid
+# Other research papers or open-access preprints utilizing Annolid.

 ```
 @article{pranic2022rates,
   title={Rates but not acoustic features of ultrasonic vocalizations are related to non-vocal behaviors in mouse pups},